 Although the neck has been machined to reasonably close tolerances, plenty of extra wood has been left to accommodate different neck sizes and shapes.
 You can make tracings from the blueprint, and cut out neck cross-section templates for checking the shape of the back of the neck if you like.
 We penciled the entire backside of the neck and used our files at a slight angle along the length of the neck (pictured).
 When the pencil marks were removed, or left evenly and slightly below the grain of the mahogany, we switched to finer grit sandpaper.

-neck's heel.
+Using a rasp, followed by a half-round bastard file, shape the neck's heel.
 When the heel is close to the final shape, stop.
 Finalize the shape later, when you add the heel cap.